Best Harmonica Holders for the Ultimate Bob Dylan Impression

 It doesn’t feature a clamping mechanism either.
 There are secure rare-earth magnets that grip your harmonica tightly and keep it in place.
 I should point out that the magnets are not too strong which allows easy harmonica changes during your jam sessions.

-In addition, the HarpArm holder has a convenient attachment mechanism that can fit most standard mic stands or boom arms.
+In addition, the HarpArm holder has a convenient attachment mechanism that can fit most standard mic stands (not harmonica-specific mics) or boom arms.
 The thing that I particularly like about the mechanism is that it offers three different adjustment options.
 This gives some extra flexibility to the entire system and provides perfect positioning of the instrument.

 Essential Things to Know About Harmonica Holders

 There are a few things that you need to understand before deciding on a suitable harmonica holder for you.
 The following guidelines should help you make an educated purchase.